 BREASTFEEDING WOMEN CODE PRIORITY 339 BIRTH WITH NUTRITION RELATED CONGENITAL OR BIRTH DEFECT(S) I A woman who gives birth to an infant who has a congenital or birth defect linked to inappropriate nutritional intake, e.g., inadequate zinc, folic acid (neural tube defect), excess vitamin A (cleft palate or lip).
 Applies to most recent pregnancy only.
-Document: Infant(s) congenital and/or birth defect(s) in participant's health record NUTRIT ON RELATED MEDICAL CONDITIONS 341 NUTRIENT DEFICIENCY OR DISEASE Any currently treated or untreated nutrient deficiency or disease.
+Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
+Document: Infant(s) congenital and/or birth defect(s) in participant's health record.
+NUTRITION RELATED MEDICAL CONDITIONS I 341 NUTRIENT DEFICIENCY OR DISEASE Any currently treated or untreated nutrient deficiency or disease.
 These include, but are not limited to, Protein Energy Malnutrition, Scurvy, Rickets, Beriberi, Hypocalcemia, Osteomalacia, Vitamin K Deficiency, Pellagra, Xerophthalmia, and Iron Deficiency.
-(See Appendix C) Presence of condition diagnosed, documented, or reported by a or someone working under a physician's orders, or as self-reported by participant.
+(See Appendix C) Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
-High Risk: Diagnosed nutrient deficiency disease
+High Risk: Diagnosed nutrient deficiency disease.

-BREASTFEEDING WOMEN

-CODE PRIORITY

-342 GASTRO-INTESTINAL DISORDERS ı

-Diseases or conditions that interfere with the intake, digestion, and or absorption of nutrients.
-The diseases and/or conditions include, but are not limited to: • Gastroesophageal reflux disease (GERD) • Peptic ulcer • Post-bariatric surgery • Short bowel syndrome • Inflammatory bowel disease, including ulcerative colitis or Crohn's disease • Liver disease • Liver disease • Pancreatitis • Biliary tract disease The presence of gastro-intestinal disorders as diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or someone working under physician's orders.
+BREASTFEEDING WOMEN CODE PRIORITY 342 GASTRO-INTESTINAL DISORDERS I Diseases or conditions that interfere with the intake, digestion, and or absorption of nutrients.
+The diseases and/or conditions include, but are not limited to: Gastroesophageal reflux disease (GERD) Peptic ulcer Post-bariatric surgery Short bowel syndrome Inflammatory bowel disease, including ulcerative colitis or Crohn's disease Liver disease Pancreatitis Biliary tract disease The presence of gastro-intestinal disorders as diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or someone working under physician's orders.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
-High Risk: Diagnosed gastro-intestinal disorder

-343 DIABETES MELLITUS I

-Diabetes mellitus consists of a group of metabolic diseases characterized by inappropriate hyperglycemia resulting from defects in insulin secretion, insulin action or both.
+High Risk: Diagnosed gastro-intestinal disorder.
+343 DIABETES MELLITUS Diabetes mellitus consists of a group of metabolic diseases characterized by inappropriate hyperglycemia resulting from defects in insulin secretion, insulin action or both.
 Presence of diabetes mellitus diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.

-High Risk: Diagnosed diabetes mellitus
+High Risk: Diagnosed diabetes mellitus. Ι